viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > [!IMPORTANT]
 >
 > Please note that any additional resistance of circuitry you connect to the Cora Z7's pins A0-A5 can further increase the settling time needed.
-> To achieve a reliable measurement, the voltage source connected to pins A0-A5 must act as having low internal resistance.
+> To achieve a reliable measurement, the voltage source connected to pins A0-A5 should act as having low internal resistance.

 ### Settling time of dedicated channel V<sub>P</sub>/V<sub>N</sub> AAF of Cora Z7